Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 3. Scroll down to the "Connect to Media Services API" section and select JSON view.
       ![Console credentials](img/data-migration-json.png)

 4. Retrieve the AZURE_CLIENT_ID and AZURE_CLIENT_SECRET values using this [instruction](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/service-prin-aad-token#--provision-a-service-principal-in-azure-portal).
 Ensure the Token expiration is not less than one week because the migration process can take days, depending on the media count.
-Also, confirm that your AMS account has a Microsoft Entra Id (AAD) application assigned with the "Contributor" role.
+Also, confirm that your AMS account has a Microsoft Entra Id  application assigned with the "Contributor" role.
       ![Console credentials](img/data-migration-iam.png)

 ## Start Migration